 Manitobans pay one of the highest personal income tax rates in Canada.

-Similar to other jurisdictions in the country, the taxation system in Manitoba is progressive and you pay more in taxes as your income increases.
+Like other jurisdictions in the country, the taxation system in Manitoba is progressive, and you pay more in taxes as your income increases.

 The highest combined federal and provincial tax rate payable on regular income by Manitobans is 50.40%.

-The income tax brackets and rates applicable to personal taxable income in 2020 are:
+The income tax brackets and rates applicable to personal taxable income in Manitoba in 2022 and 2021 are:

 Here’s how it works.
 You pay: